 6. Unstable family relationships

-How to select a POA for an elderly relative
+How to select a POA agent for an elderly relative

 1. Is a family member the best choice?